EwoutH/urban-self-driving-effects/paper/paper.md

 While ODiN offers a wealth of data, the focus was on the timing of trips, which was used to create hourly trip generation probabilities for the simulation model.
 The data was aggregated to count the number of trips starting in each hour of the day, resulting in a distribution of travel demand over time.

 ![trips_by_weekday_and_hour_heatmap.svg](img%2Fdata%2Ftrips_by_weekday_and_hour_heatmap.svg)
-_Fig A.x: Heatmap showing the number of trips by hour and day of the week.
+_Fig A.6: Heatmap showing the number of trips by hour and day of the week.
 The color intensity indicates the number of trips, with lighter colors representing more trips._

-The heatmap in Figure A.x shows several distinct temporal patterns:
+The heatmap in Figure A.6 shows several distinct temporal patterns:
 - A sharp morning peak (8:00-9:00) and more spread out evening peak (16:00-18:00) peak hours on weekdays
 - Lower (especially on Sunday) but more spread out travel demand during weekends
 - Very low travel activity between midnight and 5:00